BrianMitchL/audio-visualizer/README.md

 microphone/audio use, and reload the control page in order to see the list of device names.

+## Using High Quality Audio/Music Input

+By default, the only input devices shown are microphones, and external inputs.
+Apps like Loopback or Soundflower may work to route an output device into a virtual input that can be used in a browser.

+The site works best in Firefox or Chromium-based browsers.
+Safari should work, but it seems to have problems with the Loopback Pass-Thru virtual device on macOS, which is how I'm able to test with directly routing audio from a music player into the site.
+Other audio routing applications or directly using an input devices may work better in Safari.

 ## Local Development

 Install Node 16+, run `npm install` to install dependencies, and `npm run dev`